Irreligion in Russia: 18th century

 The number of Russian atheists of that time included a large part of Masons, later disillusioned at godlessness and converted to Orthodoxy.

 19th Century

-At least as of 1899, it was not allowed to have any religion.
+At least as of 1899, it was not allowed to not have any religion.
 The "Penal Code on Penalties and Corrections" of August 15, 1845 for the withdrawal from Orthodoxy provided for liability in the form of hard labor for a period of eight to ten years.

 20th Century

 In Soviet Union, state atheism was an essential part of the state ideology.
 In Constitution of Russia (and subsequently in USSR Constitution, along with freedom of religion was also for the first time in the world.
 Freedom is fixed anti-religious propaganda struggle against religion was the task of a number of public organizations (League of Militant Atheists (1925-1947), society "Knowledge" (since 1947)).
 As a rule, anti-religious propaganda was conducted in parallel with popularization of scientific knowledge.
-In 1964 y was established Institute of Scientific Atheism, existed before 1991.
+In 1964 the Institute of Scientific Atheism was established, and it existed until 1991.